stefanycoimbra/App_OnlyCoaches/README.md

 * Cada `aluno` recebe uma rotina personalizada de acordo com suas necessidades, seja para tratamento de alguma doença ou treinamento físico, com profissionais qualificados.
 ----
 **Each `user/student` receives a personalized workout for his or her needs, be it the prevention of diseases or muscular development, with qualified professionals.**
-* O `profissional`, com ajudo do app, possui os recursos para apresentar um planejamento específico para cada estudante, assim como vídeos e possui também acesso a um canal de comunicação com seus mentorandos.
+* O `profissional`, com ajuda do app, possui os recursos para apresentar um planejamento específico para cada estudante, assim como vídeos e possui também acesso a um canal de comunicação com seus mentorandos.
 ----
 **The `professional`, with the help of the app, has resources to present a specific training plan for the student, as well as videos and access to a communication channel between the two of them.**
 * Em um intervalo de tempo podem ser feitas avaliações e replanejamento.
 Além disso, há uma comunidade disponível para usuários compartilharem seus objetivos e progresso.